sm2774us/full_stack_interview_prep_2021/README.md

 ##### Q1.
 What is the relationship between SGML, HTML, XML and XHTML ?
 ##### A1.
 SGML (**S**tandard **G**eneralized **M**arkup **L**anguage) is a standard which tells how to specify
 document markup.
-It’s only a Meta language which describes how a document markup should be.
+It's only a Meta language which describes how a document markup should be.
 HTML is a markup language which is described using SGML.
 So by SGML they created DTD which the HTML refers and needs to adhere to the same.
 So you will always find `DOCTYPE` attribute at the top of HTML page which defines which `DTD` is